 Gro-Trac® is the first equine growth-monitoring software that allows breeders to compare the growth rates of their stock with those of young horses of similar age, sex and breed from the same country, or from around the world.
 For well over 25 years, thoroughbred breeders internationally have been working with scientists at Kentucky Equine Research collecting growth data from their young thoroughbreds.
 This has led to the largest set of growth records in the world being collected by Kentucky Equine Research, and it is added to on a daily basis.

-Over the last 20 years, Thoroughbred breeders internationally have been working with scientists at Kentucky Equine Research Inc. collecting growth data from their young Thoroughbreds.
-Body weight, wither height and body condition score data has been collected from nearly 20,000 Thoroughbreds in the USA, England, Ireland, Australia, New Zealand, South Africa, and India.
-By using this database of growth records, breeders can quickly assess, track and manage foals and yearlings from birth within the Gro-Trac® programme.
+Body weight, wither height, and body condition score data has been collected from over 50,000 Thoroughbreds in the USA, England, Ireland, France, Australia, New Zealand, South Africa, and India.
+By using this extensive database of growth records, breeders can quickly assess, track and manage foals and yearlings from birth within the Gro-Trac® programme.

-Gro-Trac® has a built-in feature that allows the user to export and import data confidentially over the Internet.
-Owners can import and view detailed growth data from remote locations in order to stay in touch with the progress of their horses, and information on horses from separate divisions of one farm can also be compared together.
-Consultants can be sent the latest data, make comments or adjustments and export any changes or additions to each record back to the farm via email or the Internet.
-Once the growth curves are studied, an appropriate decision can be made regarding the way an individual will be fed or managed in the future to achieve steady growth rates.
+Gro-Trac® has a built-in feature that allows the user to share data confidentially over the internet.
+Owners can view detailed growth data to stay in touch with the progress of their horses, and information on horses from separate divisions of one farm can also be compared together.